 - cinnamon - to add some flavor

 - butter - we used real butter, but this recipe will work with dairy free butter.

-- Philadelphia cream cheese -we HIGHLY recommend you don't use any other brand than PHILADELPHIA.
+- Philadelphia cream cheese -We highly recommend you don't use any other brand than PHILADELPHIA.
 As we have tested cheesecake recipes we have found that it yields the smoothest cheesecake.
 Make sure it is completely softened.

 See recipe card for quantities.

 How to Make Pumpkin Cheesecake

 Use these process shots to help get the results you are wanting.
 The pictures can help with texture and be a visual guide for best results.

 1. Preheat oven to 350*F. Crush graham crackers using a food processor or rolling pin.
 Place in a bowl and add the brown sugar and cinnamon.
 Stir to combine.